Trolleybuses in Córdoba: History

 In 2000, 16 Chinese-built Norinco Shenfeng trolleybuses entered service on the system.
 These did not last long and were all withdrawn by 2013.

 In 2010 a prototype articulated trolleybus by Belkommunmash entered service.
 The latest fleet renewal occurred in 2015 when 7 Trolza trolleybuses were delivered.
 These include 5 low-entry vehicles of the type Optima and 2 low-floor vehicles of the type Megapolis.

-Companies that have operated the Córdoba trolleybus system have been successively:
+Although the system's infrastructure has always been owned by the municipality of Córdoba, for many years it was operated and maintained by private companies – from its opening in 1989 until July 2004, with the exception of two briefs periods in 1993 and 1996.

+In July 2004, the municipal government took over from then-operator Trolecor out of dissatisfaction with what it deemed to be poor maintenance of the infrastructure and vehicles, under the name Transporte Automotor Municipal Sociedad del Estado (TAMSE), and has continued to operate the system ever since.

+Over the years, operation of the system has changed hands several times, as the city awarded the operating concession to a succession of private companies, and sometimes temporarily took over the operation itself, before permanently taking it over in 2004.
+Operators of the Córdoba trolleybus system have been successively: